What is Quick Ratio? Meaning and Formula

 Quick Ratio: this article explains the quick ratio in a practical way.
 Next to what it is, this article also highlights the Quick Ratio formula, highlights, the interpretation, the main components, benefits of using this ratio an a Quick Ratio example.
 After reading you will understand the basics of this powerful financial management tool.

 The quick ratio (also known as the quick assets ratio) is a calculation formula and liquidity indicator that measures to what extent a company can meet its short-term liabilities with liquid assets.

 The most important difference with the current ratio is that the quick ratio excludes inventories.
 The reason for this is the conversion of inventories into cash.

-The formula for the calculation of the quick ratio is as follows:
+The formula for the calculation is as follows:

 * = Liquid assets are resources that are readily available such as cash and money in bank accounts.
 Debtors are the customers who still have to settle their invoices.